 My active research interests focus on 4 topics; 1) Stone Age archaeology of sub-Saharan Africa, 2) Southern Plains archaeology, 3) hunter-gatherer technological organization, and 4) geoarchaeology and paleoenvironmental analysis.

-Currently I am collaborating with Dr. Lloyd Rossouw (director of the National Museum’s Florisbad Quaternary Research Department) on the Modder River Paleontological and Archaeological Project excavating Middle and Later Stone Age sites at Erfkroon and Baden-Baden.
+Currently I am collaborating with the National Museum’s Florisbad Quaternary Research Department on the Modder River Paleontological and Archaeological Project excavating Middle and Later Stone Age sites at Erfkroon and Baden-Baden.
 This research began in collaboration with the late Dr. James Brink and has been funded by the National Science Foundation, the National Research Foundation, the Leakey Foundation, the National Museum and Texas State University.
-The Modder River project has now expanded to begin excavations at the MSA site of Lovedale and LSA site of Damvlei in collaboration with Chris Miller and Kristen Wroth (University of Tübingen), Chantal Tribolo (Université Bordeaux Montaigne), and Michael Toffolo (Centro National Investigación Sobre la Evolución Humana, Spain).
+The Modder River project has now expanded to excavations at the MSA sites of Lovedale and Baden-Baden 2 as well as the LSA site of Damvlei in collaboration with Michael Toffolo (Archéosciences Bordeaux, Domaine Universitaire, France) and Kristen Wroth (Earlham College).
+Simon Fraser University PhD student, Sarah Himes, and I are collaborating on the geoarchaeology of the Modder River and the excavation of Early LSA occupations there.

 Recently Dr. Jill Pruetz and I began a landscape study of chimpanzee tool use and modeling archaeological site formation processes at Fongoli in southeastern Senegal.
 These chimpanzees undertake a variety of technological activities that includes hunt bushbabies with thrusting spears.
 These unique data can be used for evaluating early hominin behavior.